 Michele Lee is an important emerging voice in contemporary writing.
 Ambitious in form and idea, her observations on race, gender and power can both be brutal and tender.
 In this play Michele sets the personal politics of two women against the global politics of the world food economy.
 In doing so, she unpicks the vastly different relationship that migrants of varying generations and backgrounds have with Australia.

-One of Griffin’s main goals for 2017 is to continue to reflect the diversity of contemporary Australia.
-Rice will achieve this goal as they engage with Asian/Australian playwright Michele Lee bringing this unique take on the Asia/Australia relationship to their stage.
+One of Griffin’s main goals for 2017 was to continue to reflect the diversity of contemporary Australia.
+Rice was part of achieving this goal as it engaged with Asian/Australian playwright Michele Lee bringing this unique take on the Asia/Australia relationship to their stage.
 This production has also created two iconic roles for Asian/Australian actors – and with a largely female creative team it supports the pursuit of gender equality in the arts.